brooklynrail/brooklynrail-platform/content/people/brenda-coultas.md

 name: Brenda Coultas
 first_name: Brenda
 last_name: Coultas
-short_bio: Born in Owensboro, Kentucky, **Brenda Coultas** graduated from the University of Southern Indiana and earned an MFA from Naropa Institute (now Naropa University).
-Coultas is the author of five poetry collections, including _The Tatters_ (Wesleyan University Press, 2014), _The Marvelous Bones of Time_ (Coffee House Press, 2008), and _A Handmade Museum_ (Coffee House Press, 2003).
-Her honors include a New York Foundation for the Arts fellowship and residencies from the Lower Manhattan Cultural Council, the Emily Harvey Foundation in Venice, Italy, and the Millay Colony for the Arts.
+short_bio: "**Brenda Coultas** is the author of five collections of poetry, including _The Tatters_ (Wesleyan University Press, 2014) and _The Marvelous Bones of Time_ (Coffee House Press, 2007).
+Her work can be found in _Bomb, The Brooklyn Rail,_ and the anthology _Readings in Contemporary Poetry_ (Dia).
+Her new book, _The Writing of an Hour,_ is just out from Wesleyan University Press in 2022."
-  She teaches at Touro College and lives in New York City.
 portraits:
   - media: 2022/04/brenda-coultas
 rail_contributor_url: https://brooklynrail.org/contributor/brenda-coultas